htmicron/ht32sx/AT_Commands/README.md

 #### > Parameters:

 > 1. DOWNLINK_FLAG: 1 or 0.
 If 1, ask a Sigfox base station to send a downlink data.
 If 0, send a frame to the Sigfox network without asking for a downlink.
-> 2. PAYLOAD_DATA: Payload that will be sent to the Sigfox network. **THESE VALUES MUST BE SENT IN HEXADECIMAL!**
+> 2. PAYLOAD_DATA: Payload that will be sent to the Sigfox network.**THESE VALUES MUST BE ONLY HEXADECIMAL NUMBERS!**

 #### > Command Return: